 d date NOT NULL)

+For those who may be new to SQL, the statement in in the first code block creates a database table with IP address src and dst fields stored as a string of characters (“0” … “9”), while the statement in the second block creates a table with those fields stored as an unsigned integer with a display width of 10 characters.

+[AU: The TE added the preceding paragraph.
+Is it okay?
+Thanks, Kevin (PjE)]

+AR: aye.
+I modified added some detail and fixed the last bit.

-When creating a table to store “network” information, it’s tempting to use character storage for IP addresses since that’s how we humans interact with them.
-It’s also tempting to just handle a UNIX timestamp (as seen in the ‘ts’ field in Figure 8.1) as a big integer value since, well, that’s what it is.
+When you are creating a table to store “network” information, it’s tempting to use character storage for IP addresses since that’s how humans interact with them.
+It’s also tempting to just handle a UNIX timestamp (as seen in the ts field in Figure 8-1) as a big integer value since, well, that’s what it is.
 Also, destination TCP/UDP ports (dpt) technically are integers.
 There are, however, potentially significant issues at play with these choices.

 If the src and dst fields are indexed you may not notice any issues at first if all you’re doing is issuing queries for individual IP addresses, like this: